Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 Grangemouth investment deal concluded - INEOS, owners of the Grangemouth oil refinery, announced they had completed their transaction with PetroChina for the Chinese company to take a US$1.05bn stake in their operations.
 See also this Scottish Government news release and earlier reports below from 9-12 January and 2 February.

 Wen Jiabao in the UK - Chinese Premier Wen Jiabao is in England for a brief visit as part of a European tour - on 26 June, he visited Birmingham and Stratford-upon-Avon, and on 27 June he met the UK Prime Minister and other senior politicians for the annual UK-China Summit.
-For more details, see various FCO statements here and here, and a Chinese Foreign Ministry statement here.
-There is a full list of the various trade and agreements signed during the visit here.
+For more details, see various FCO statements here and here.

 Aquaculture links - the University of Stirling has signed an agreement with Guangdong Ocean University which will see students from China coming to Scotland to study fish farming - for more details, see this article.